Master's Degree Student Outcomes

 Industrial Management Outcomes:

-The program of studies is designed to prepare a professional manager who possesses skills and knowledge acquired through education and on-site experience necessary to manage manufacturing processes including bid preparation, project acquisition, project management, quality, safety, and supervision of the industrial enterprise.
+The Industrial Management Master of Science Degree Program is designed to prepare professional managers who possess skills and knowledge acquire through education and on-site experience necessary to manage industrial processes including bid preparation, project acquisition, project management, quality, safety, and supervision of the industrial enterprise.

 Outcome #1 - Apply management skills and concepts to specific situations.